If you’re struggling to pay your rent, we might be able to offer you a discretionary housing payment (DHP).

 - making up a reduction because you've been overpaid benefit

 You don't have an automatic right to a DHP.
-We consider all of the information on your application including your income, your expenditure and your personal circumstances.
-We’ll also look at if you’ve had a DHP before and what action you’ve taken to improve your financial situation.
+We consider each application on its own merit, taking into account your income, expenditure, and personal circumstances.
+We also check whether you’ve had a DHP before and what you’ve done to improve your financial situation.

-You can find out more in our Discretionary Housing Payments policy.
+You can read more about the way we award DHPs in our Discretionary Housing Payments Policy.

 If you receive Universal Credit, a new payment arrangement may be made.

-If you think that a DHP decision is wrong you can ask us to look at it again by filling in our dispute form.
-You don't have the same rights of appeal as you would for housing benefit, because it is a discretionary decision and not an entitlement.
+If you think our decision is wrong, you can ask us to look at it again by filling in our dispute form below.
+You don't have the same rights of appeal as you would for housing benefit, because DHP is a discretionary award and not an entitlement.

-Please use our form to tell us if there are any changes to your circumstances.
+Tell us if there are any changes to your circumstances.
 This includes your financial situation or anything else that means we may need to review your DHP.
-Read more about the changes in circumstances that we’ll need to know about.
+Read more about the changes in circumstances that we need to know about.